brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

   - `Compilers`:
      - A compiler is a computer program that translate your source code into a machine-readable language for the computer to execute.
      - Basically its a translator.
-     - Remember in the previous section computers speak in 1's and 0's or binrary?
-In order for you to run your code or create a program to run on your computer, we need a translator to translate your instructions or source code into a language that computer understands so that it can execute your instructions.
-We'll talk more about this in the next section.
+     - Remember in the previous section computers speak in 1's and 0's or binrary.
+In order for you to run your code on your computer, we need a translator to translate your instructions (or source code) into a language that a computer understands in order for the computer to execute your instructions (or source code).
+After our break we will look into how programs are created and how can they run on computers.
-## Lets take a 5 minute break
+## Lets take a 10 minute break

-[START FROM HERE]
-## Or a better title is How are programs created and executed from our source code.
+## How are programs created

-## Lets talk about how to programs, meaning are program created and executed.
-Now there are many more concepts that we will cover later on in this course, but I want you to undersatnd the basic building blocks of a programming language, but they don't change from one language to another.
+### `Compilers (Interpers)`
+- Compiler is a program.
+Its a program that translate `human readable code` into a `machine readable code` for the computer to execute.
+- Computers don't understand how to read `human readable code`.
+Computer understands 1's and 0's or binary code.
+Let's take a look at what binary looks like:

+[Demo via online example - [Pick up from here]]

 - Computers “think” in binary — strings of 1s and 0s.